tsengia/JSGFKit_Plus_Plus/README.md

 Doxygen documentation comments are in the code, to generate HTML documentation files from it, run `doxygen Doxyfile` and the html docs will be outputted into the `docs` subdirectory.

 ## Example programs
-It is highly suggested to test to make sure compilation and installation completed successfully.
 A few example programs come with this library and can be found in the `examples` subdirectory.
 To build an example program, `cd` into its directory and simply run `make`.
 If compilation complains about missing headers or undefined references, you will probably need to adjust the `JSGF_KIT_LD` and `JSGF_KIT_CFLAGS` variables in the `Makefile` to point to the correct library path and include directories (just run `pkg-config --cflags jsgfkit` and `pkg-config --libs jsgfkit` and copy the output in).